dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

    , *GetLocaleInfo*, and possibly others, or *dwFlags* parameter of *GetTimeFormat*, *GetNumberFormat*, *GetCurrencyFormat*, or *GetDateFormat*.
--  Mask and effects values in *CHARFORMAT* structure for “rich edit” controls *($CFM-...* and *$CFE-...)*
+-  Mask and effects values in *CHARFORMAT* structure for "rich edit" controls *($CFM-...* and *$CFE-...)*
--  Mask value in *PARAFORMAT* structure for “rich edit” controls *($PFM-...)*
+-  Mask value in *PARAFORMAT* structure for "rich edit" controls *($PFM-...)*

 Other minor details